jayache80/cocktails/recipes.md

 __Shake__ and strain into collins glass filled with ice.
 Top with soda water.
 Garnish with mint sprigs.

+### Fruitito
+Place fresh mint into shaker with .75 oz simple syrup and muddle.
+- .75 oz fresh lime juice
+- 2 oz Flavored White Rum

+__Shake__ and strain into collins glass filled with ice.
+Top with soda water.
+Garnish with mint sprigs.

+### Dark and Stormy
+Place 2 oz Gosling's Black Seal Rum (Aged Rum) into collins glass and fill with ice.

+Garnish with lime.

 # Tequila

 ### Margarita: